go-rod/wayang/README.md

 - Allow actions to be substituted anywhere for its return value.
 - Support CSS Selectors
 - Support Trimming text for selectors
-- Allow timeout for wait actions
+- Allow timeout for all actions
 - Implement `foreach`
 - Support querying the store
 - Support `trace` mode